ivoryayang/ivoryayang.github.io/_news/announcement_7.md

 related_posts: false
 ---

 Two papers were just accepted at NAACL 2025, one as first author and one as third!
-Will update once I upload the pre-prints to arxiv!
+Pre-prints are being uploaded to Arxiv, stay tuned ~